Tennessee’s Washington Youth Tour

 Food, travel and lodging expenses are paid by Tennessee’s electric cooperatives.
 But the benefits of the Youth Tour go far beyond an expense-paid trip.

-During the tour, delegates have the opportunity to compete to be named to Tennessee’s spot on the Youth Leadership Council to represent the state at the 2017 National Rural Electric Cooperative Association annual meeting in Nashville.
+During the tour, delegates have the opportunity to compete for Tennessee’s spot on the Youth Leadership Council to represent the state at the 2020 National Rural Electric Cooperative Association annual meeting in Orlando, Florida.

 And don’t forget about the chance to help pay for your college education with scholarships of $3,000, $2,000 or $1,000 awarded by the Tennessee Electric Cooperative Association if your story is judged one of the top three in the state.

-Finally, you may choose to participate in our Cooperative Youth Ambassador program.
-Delegates who stay active and engaged with their co-op in the 12 months following Youth Tour may qualify for a $10,000 scholarship to the school of their choice.
+You may also choose to participate in our Cooperative Youth Ambassador program.
+Delegates who stay active and engaged with their co-op in the 12 months following Youth Tour qualify for a drawing for a $10,000 scholarship to the school of their choice.

 Electric cooperatives are different from other utilities.
 Your locally owned electric co-op gives a lot back to the community.
 In fact, that’s a major part of its business plan.
 Electric cooperatives invest thousands of dollars to send high school students to Washington because it’s important to the long-term prosperity of their communities for their leaders of tomorrow to learn about the political process.
 Youth Tour participants return to their hometowns stronger leaders with confidence that they can make a difference.